 The very concept of the cocktail party encourages mingling among guests.
 Without a sit-down dinner or assigned tables, people can walk around, meet each other, and enjoy a relaxed atmosphere.

-Just make sure to arrange the room in a way that allows people to move about.
+Just be sure to arrange the room in a way that allows people to move about.
 Have enough chairs and tables for at least 75% of your guests to sit at the same time, but don’t overcrowd the space with unnecessary seating.

 Choose an Amazing Menu

 From passed hors d‘oeuvres to food stations, the cocktail-style wedding format allows you to get extra creative with your menu.
-Decide if you want food trays to circulate all night or only in the beginning.

 Provide Your Guests with Activities